 \section{Technical preliminaries}

-A beeping channel is related to multiple access channels~\cite{Chlebus-randomized-radio-chapter-2001}.
-It is a network consisting of some $n$ stations connected to a communication medium.
+A beeping channel is a network consisting of some $n$ stations connected to a communication medium.
+The channel provides a very limited feedback: when no stations transmit at a point in time then nothing is sensed on the communication medium, and when some station does transmit then every station detects a beep.

 We consider synchronous beeping channels, in the sense that an execution of a communication algorithm is partitioned into consecutive rounds.
-All the stations start an execution together.
+All the stations start execution together.
 In each round, a station may either beep or pause.
-When some station beeps in a round, then each station hears the beep, otherwise all the stations receive silence as feedback.
-When multiple stations beep together in a round then we call this a \emph{collision}.
+When some station beeps in a round, then each station hears the beep in this round, otherwise all the stations receive silence as feedback in this round.
+When multiple stations beep together in a round then this creates a \emph{collision}.

 We say that a parameter of a communication network is \emph{known} when it can be used in codes of algorithms.
 The relevant parameter used in this paper is the number of stations~$n$.
-We consider two cases, in which either $n$ is known or it is not.
+We consider two cases, in which either $n$ is known or it is not, respectively.

+The stations attached to the channel are anonymous in that they do not have any predetermined identifiers that can be referred to when executing a communication algorithm.
+The stations are distinguishable by an external observer, and we may refer to such an observer's ``names'' when referring to stations when we want to distinguish the stations among themselves.

 Randomized algorithms use random bits, understood as outcomes of tosses of a fair coin.
-All different random bits used by our algorithms are considered stochastically independent from each other.
+All different random bits used by our algorithms are considered stochastically independent from one another.